Recentlystarted/office-tools/_tools/pdf-password-remover.md

         <div class="faq-item">
             <h3><i class="fas fa-lock"></i> Is it safe to remove passwords from my PDFs?</h3>
-            <p>Absolutely!
-Our tool processes your PDF entirely within your browser using client-side technology.
-Your PDF file, password, and the unlocked version never leave your device or get sent to any server.
-This ensures complete privacy and security.</p>
+            <p>Yes!
+Our service uses secure server-side processing with automatic file deletion.
+Your PDF files and passwords are processed on our secure servers and completely removed after processing.
+We use HTTPS encryption for all data transmission and never store your files or passwords.</p>
         </div>

         <div class="faq-item">